Erivan Khanate: Afshar and Zand periods

+Historians give differing chronologies of the khans of Erivan in this period.
+According to one study, a certain Hoseyn Khan was Khan of Erivan in 1749 (when Mohammad Khan invaded), followed by Hasan Ali Khan Qajar in 1750.
+Then, an appointee of Heraclius II named Abdullah Khan reigned from 1750 to 1752.
+Azad Khan then called Abdullah Khan to a meeting and arrested him, replacing him with Hasan Ali Khan.
+The same year, Hasan Ali Khan was replaced by Khalil Khan, who was put in power by Azad Khan and reigned until 1755.
+During this time, the Erivan Khanate seems to have been under the effective rule of Azad Khan.
+In 1755, Hasan Ali Khan came to power for a third time, after which the position of khan remained hereditary for about half a century.
+Hasan Ali reigned until he was succeeded by his brother Hoseyn Ali c.
+1759–60.

 In 1753–54, the Erivan Khanate suffered greatly from raiding by Lezgi tribesman from the North Caucasus.
-By 1762, Karim Khan Zand had succeeded in reuniting Iran and reestablishing Iranian suzerainty over the khans of the Caucasus.
+By 1762, Karim Khan Zand had succeeded in reuniting Iran (excluding Khorasan) and reestablishing Iranian suzerainty over the khans of the Caucasus.
 Karim Khan took hostages from the khans' families to ensure their loyalty, but he did not meddle in Caucasian affairs.
 In 1765 and 1769, Heraclius II invaded the Erivan Khanate in response to Hoseyn Ali Khan's attempts to terminate payment of tribute.
-Both times, bloodshed was avoided through the mediation of the Armenian Catholicos Simeon of Yerevan, and Heraclius accepted the restoration of the khanate's tributary status.
+Both times, bloodshed was avoided through the mediation of the Armenian catholicos Simeon of Yerevan, and Heraclius accepted the restoration of the khanate's tributary status.
 Karim Khan's death in 1779 precipitated another power struggle in Iran, again leading to conflict between the rulers in the Caucasus.
 That year, Heraclius again invaded the Erivan Khanate, devastating the land and taking a large amount of booty and prisoners, although he was unable to capture Erivan Fortress.

+Qajar period and cession to Russia

 Hoseyn Ali Khan died in 1783 and was succeeded by his son Gholam Ali, who was assassinated soon after; he was succeeded by his younger brother Mohammad Khan.
 Like some of the other khans of the Caucasus, Mohammad Khan sought to make contact with Russia in the aftermath of the Treaty of Georgievsk.
 In 1794–95, Agha Mohammad Khan Qajar campaigned to restore central authority in the region.
 He received the submission of the khanates and forcibly subjugated Georgia.
 He had Mohammad Khan arrested and appointed his own brother Ali Qoli Khan to the position, although Agha Mohammad Khan's successor Fath-Ali reinstated Mohammad Khan after taking the throne.
 During the Qajar period, the city of Erivan was considered to be quite prosperous.
 After the Russians annexed Kartli-Kakheti and initiated the Russo-Persian War of 1804–1813, Erivan became, "once more", a center of the Iranian defenses in the Caucasus.